 Without teamwork, we couldn’t get it all done.
 I called a family meeting to assign each person the tasks best aligned with his or her skills.
 Amazingly, the five of us covered all necessary bases — technology, supplies, meals, clean-up, and childcare.
 We worked individually and together like we’ve never done before.
 Hurricane Irma gave us that opportunity to unite.
 And it gave me the opportunity to take the lead and become the grounding force in my home.

 Bringing out the best.

 Most days, my head is filled with noise — overthinking, self-doubt, and regret.
 But when my family’s safety was at stake, there was no room for unnecessary negativity in my mind.
+I wasn’t allowed to be stressed out.
 My brain was zoomed in on holding it all together and, thanks to my ADHD, I did.
 A person never knows how strong she can be until pushed to her limits.
 Sitting through flashlight dinners without TV, Internet, or cell phones, I realized how strong and fortunate I really was.
 What matters most in life is never a thing; it is always your family.